JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Outcome

-The **CLIENT01** Windows 10 Pro endpoint was successfully enrolled into **Microsoft Intune**.

-The device is now visible within the Microsoft Intune Admin Center, is **managed by Intune**, has **Hardy Souza** associated as its primary user, and reports a **Compliant** status.
+The **CLIENT01** Windows 10 Pro endpoint was successfully enrolled into **Microsoft Intune**, with **Hardy Souza** associated as the primary user and the device reporting a **Compliant** status.
+This confirmed successful Windows endpoint onboarding and demonstrated that CLIENT01 was communicating with and centrally managed through Microsoft Intune.

-This demonstrates the process of onboarding a Windows endpoint into a cloud-based device management environment and verifying successful Intune management.

 ---